Babcock Ranch, Florida: Infrastructure

-Plans are for Babcock Ranch to have an interconnected system of computer networks utilizing the IBM Rational Focal Point software running all city services from transport to energy to communications, and also linking up to local businesses; Babcock Ranch will be added to IBM's list of the world's "smarter cities".
+Babcock Ranch was planned to have an interconnected system of computer networks utilizing the IBM Rational Focal Point software running all city services from transport to energy to communications, and also linking up to local businesses; Babcock Ranch will be added to IBM's list of the world's "smarter cities".
 According to Smart Planet, wireless Internet connectivity will cover the whole of Babcock Ranch city.

-An on-site 75-megawatt solar photovoltaic array broke ground in 2016 by Florida Power & Light Company, which will combine with a network of solar rooftop arrays on commercial buildings to generate more energy than the city consumes, making Babcock Ranch the first solar-powered city in the United States.
+An on-site 75-megawatt solar photovoltaic array broke ground in 2016 by Florida Power & Light Company, which combined with a network of solar rooftop arrays on commercial buildings to generate more energy than the city consumes, Babcock Ranch is the first solar-powered city in the United States.

 According to Florida Power & Light chief development officer Eric Silagy, the photovoltaic solar plant to be built at Babcock Ranch will occupy rooftops throughout the city plus 400 acres of land.
 Babcock Ranch's solar power plant will connect to the main grid so a consistent energy supply can be maintained by importing power on overcast days and exporting it on sunny days.
 The objective of using a solar generator to power the city is a reduction in carbon emissions and dependence on oil, and to lower energy bills for residents, aided by proposed "smart home" energy efficiency technology.
-Residents and businesses will utilize smart grid technology to monitor and control their energy consumption.
+Residents and businesses utilize smart grid technology to monitor and control their energy consumption.

 In November 2023, Tampa General Hospital announced a partnership to expand into Babcock Ranch.

 Nature preserve

-Approximately ninety percent of Babcock Ranch's total land will remain undeveloped, including more than half of the area owned by developers Kitson & Partners, to be preserved as open space, nature reserves, or for agricultural use.
+Approximately ninety percent of Babcock Ranch's total land remained undeveloped, including more than half of the area owned by developers Kitson & Partners, to be preserved as open space, nature reserves, or for agricultural use.
 The Babcock Ranch Preserve, which includes land owned by the State of Florida and by Lee County, covers eighty percent of the ranch's original approximately 91000 acres.
 The preserve is self-funding, with all operations supported by revenue from the publicly owned working ranch, the first and only of its type in Florida.
 The preserve was managed by Kitson & Partners until 2016, when a non-profit entity with board members appointed by the state took over.
 The state plans to continue business enterprises to maintain the publicly owned land as a nature reserve with accommodations for recreation, including hunting, camping, and hiking.